DEFRA/ffc-grants-eligibility-checker/test/acceptance/README.md

 3. From the `/test/acceptance` directory run `docker-compose run --build --rm wdio-cucumber`.
 This will run all acceptance tests.

-5. HTML reports will be output to `/test/acceptance/html-reports`.
+4. HTML reports will be output to `/test/acceptance/html-reports`.

+5. JSON Axe accessibility reports will be output as individual page results to `/test/acceptance/json-reports/example-grant`.

+6. Any WCAG 2.0/2.1 A/AA violations will fail the tests.

 ## Running tests outside a container
 To run tests outside a container, with the browser interaction visible: